 The key to tender squid is not to overcook it, which makes tempura style cooking ideal, as the squid cooks quickly when flash fried.

-Unique to this recipe is the addition of shichimi togarashi (Japanese 7-spice chili pepper) and Aomori (dried green seaweed flakes) with a hint of Japanese spice and flavor.
+Unique to this recipe is the addition of shichimi togarashi (Japanese 7-spice chile pepper) and Aomori (dried green seaweed flakes) with a hint of Japanese spice and flavor.

 As a short-cut, frozen calamari rings may be substituted for fresh squid.
 I recommend using only the body of the squid or calamari rings for this recipe.
 The tentacles tend to become tough and chewy.

-- 1 pound cleaned squid (body only) or frozen calamari rings
+1 pound squid, body only, cleaned. or frozen calamari rings

-- 1/4 teaspoon shichimi togarashi (Japanese 7 spice chili pepper), plus more for garnish
+1/4 teaspoon shichimi togarashi, Japanese 7-spice chile pepper, plus more for garnish

-- In a deep medium pan, add oil and heat on medium-high until 350 to 360 degrees Fahrenheit.
+In a deep medium pan, add oil and heat on medium-high until 350 F to 360 F.

-- While the oil is heating make the tempura batter.
+While the oil is heating make the tempura batter.
 In a medium bowl, combine flour and potato starch (cornstarch may be substituted).
-Add shichimi togarashi (Japanese 7-spice chili pepper) and Aomori (dried green seaweed) to the tempura batter and gently incorporate.
+Add shichimi togarashi (Japanese 7-spice chile pepper) and aomori (dried green seaweed) to the tempura batter and gently incorporate.

-- Allow the ika-furai to drain on paper towels and lightly sprinkle with salt, to taste.
-Garnish with additional shichimi togarashi (chili pepper) and aonori (dried green seaweed).
+Allow the ika-furai to drain on paper towels and lightly sprinkle with salt, to taste.
+Garnish with additional shichimi togarashi (chile pepper) and aonori (dried green seaweed).